jandebr/amstradPc/README.md

 ## Modifications
-This work is a 100% Java software that builds on *JavaCPC (JEMU)* and provides features including
+This work is a 100% Java software that builds on *JavaCPC (JEMU)* and provides additional features including

 - An integrated program browser

 - Instant loading and saving of Basic source code

+- Text-based program metadata files

 - Quick access to program info (e.g. game controls) depending on available metadata

-- Text-based program metadata files

-- A much simplified menu bar, in sync with the API

-- Minor fixes and improvements to *JavaCPC* (e.g., fullscreen, pause mode, keyboard mapping)
+- Fixes and improvements to *JavaCPC* including keyboard mapping, fullscreen, fast pause/resume

-- An easy API for integrators via the abstract class [AmstradPc](https://github.com/jandebr/amstradPc/blob/main/src/org/maia/amstrad/pc/AmstradPc.java)
+- An API for integrators, starting from [AmstradPc](https://github.com/jandebr/amstradPc/blob/main/src/org/maia/amstrad/pc/AmstradPc.java)

+- A simplified menu bar, in sync with the API

-- A Basic compiler and decompiler developed in Java
+- A Basic compiler and decompiler written in Java

+- A Basic source code parser written in Java

 ## Getting started